 Dermot Kennedy and his band took to the stage around 9 pm.
 Opening with ‘An Evening I Will Not Forget’, his set was full of songs of meaning, telling tales of life experiences and feelings which the audience could relate to.
 The acoustics of this relatively new venue was perfect for an artist such as Kennedy, and the silence of the crowd during the songs highlighted their appreciation of his musical and vocal talents.
 Every song meant something to him and this came across in his playing style.

 The 1 hour set comprised songs from the 2017 EP ‘Doves and Ravens’, including ‘Glory’, ‘A Closeness’, ‘All My Friends’, and ‘Boston’.
-Other tracks played in the short set included ‘Young & Free’, ‘Island Fires’, ‘Malay’, ‘Moments Passed’, and closing track on the evening ‘After Rain’.
-Every note of every song was absorbed by the enthralled crowd, the total silence while Kennedy was playing showed how much he had impressed on the Glasgow audience until he asked them to join in with singing on the final song of the evening.
+Other tracks played in the short set included ‘Young & Free’, ‘Island Fires’, ‘Malay’, ‘Moments Passed’, and closing track in the evening ‘After Rain’.
+Every note of every song was absorbed by the enthralled crowd, the total silence, while Kennedy was playing, showed how much he had impressed on the Glasgow audience until he asked them to join in with singing on the final song of the evening.

 Kennedy has a calm and cool approach to his music: he won’t be found jumping around the stage, rather just emphasizing his music, his playing style, his voice, and himself.
 One man and a guitar with a tune and a lyric, and you don’t need much more.
 Every song seems personal to him, and this comes across each and every time.
 He was aided on stage by his band and at times you’d hardly notice they were there, such was the talent of the man.